Eyelid Surgery – Blepharoplasty

-During your consultation with Dr. Miller in his New York City office, we will discuss with you some other options that will enhance your eyes such as an endoscopic eyebrow lift procedure or a forehead lift.
+During your consultation with Dr. Philip Miller in his New York, Manhattan office, we will discuss with you some other options that will enhance your eyes such as an endoscopic eyebrow lift procedure or a forehead lift.
 Both procedures improve the height and maintain the contour of the upper eyebrow, giving your face a more youthful appearance.

 Q: How much does surgery cost?

-A: According to statistics compiled by the American Society of Plastic Surgeons, the cost for a cosmetic eyelid procedure ranges between $2,000 and $5,000.
-This fee may or may not include the cost for medical exams, anesthesia, hospital or operating room facilities, consultation, prescriptions for medications, surgical experience, and the type of procedure performed.
-Many plastic surgeons offer financing options, so be sure to inquire.
+A: The cost for a cosmetic eyelid procedure varies, and also depends on the cost of medical exams, anesthesia, hospital or operating room facilities, consultation, prescriptions for medications, surgical experience, and the type of procedure performed.
+Many plastic surgeons offer financing options, so be sure to book a consultation.